 1SteelSeries Arctis 9X Wireless

-SteelSeries is on a roll with their newer headset models, and the Arctis 9X is certainly one worth looking at if you’re going to be getting one of Microsoft’s new consoles.
+This year SteelSeries has been on a roll with their headset models releases, and the Arctis 9X is certainly one worth looking at if you own or plan to get one of Microsoft’s consoles.
 It gets you all the nice things SteelSeries have to offer but keeps the price a bit lower than the Pro models in the lineup.

 The best thing about these is definitely the comfort.
 The padding on the earcups is brilliant, as it’s pretty thick and very breathable, and the suspended headband design makes things even better.
 You can adjust the headband, too, so you’re going to get a great fit.